-- 1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its twelfth session from 3 to 14 October 2011.
-The review of the Republic of Moldova was held at the 16th meeting on 12th October 2011.
-The delegation of the Republic of Moldova was headed by the Deputy Minister of Justice, Mr Vladimir Grosu.
-At its 18th meeting held on 14 October 2011, the Working Group adopted the report on the Republic of Moldova. - 2.
-On 20 June 2011, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of the Republic of Moldova: Hungary, Kyrgyzstan and Mauritius. - 3.
-In accordance with paragraph 15 of the annex to resolution 5/1, the following documents were issued for the review of the Republic of Moldova: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/12/MDA/1); - (b) A compilation prepared by OHCHR in accordance with paragraph 15 (b) (A/HRC/WG.6/12/MDA/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/12/MDA/3). - 4.
-A list of questions prepared in advance by Canada, Czech Republic, Denmark, Finland, Netherlands, Norway, Slovenia, Sweden and United Kingdom of Great Britain and the Northern Irelands was transmitted to the Republic of Moldova through the troika.
+1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its twelfth session from 3 to 14 October 2011.
+The review of the Republic of Moldova was held at the 16th meeting on 12 October.
+The delegation of the Republic of Moldova was headed by the Deputy Minister of Justice, Vladimir Grosu.
+At its 18th meeting, held on 14 October 2011, the Working Group adopted the report on the Republic of Moldova.

+2. On 20 June 2011, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of the Republic of Moldova: Hungary, Kyrgyzstan and Mauritius.

+3. In accordance with paragraph 15 of the annex to resolution 5/1, the following documents were issued for the review of the Republic of Moldova:

+(a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/12/MDA/1);

+(b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/12/MDA/2);

+(c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/12/MDA/3).

+4. A list of questions prepared in advance by Canada, the Czech Republic, Denmark, Finland, the Netherlands, Norway, Slovenia, Sweden and the United Kingdom of Great Britain and Northern Ireland was transmitted to the Republic of Moldova through the troika.
 These questions are available on the extranet of the UPR.